LeaMorelPsi/PixelPass/README.md

 # PixelPass

 Secure, reproducable, password generation from lossless image files

 Password generation with PixelPass is a 3 step process.

-1: Choose the initial master image that will be used to modify values when generating a password.

-2: Select the image you would like to use as a key with this master file for password generation.
+# 1: Select image source for password generation.

-3: Enter your desired password length.
+# 2. Enter your desired password length.
+# 3: Choose whether to include special characters.

 The tool will let you know how long your password can be according to the deminsions of your chosen image.
+It automatically updates as you change files, input password length, and toggle special characters.
 More updates will come.
-The next step in the development process is creating a GUI for simpler file selection.
+The next step in the development process is revamping the UI.

+# Note:
+PixelPass currently only supports png and bmp files.
+I plan to add more in the future but hope the most common are good enough for now!